 As a solution, some metaphysical naturalists abandon moral facts altogether.
 Since there are no moral facts at all on this view, this is, of course, a straightforward way to live up to one's naturalistic aspirations.
 Typically, however, when moral philosophers speak about moral naturalism, they have in mind a version of metaphysical ethical naturalism that is committed to two theses.
 First, moral facts exist.
 Second, moral facts can be described in purely natural terms.
-For example, consider the moral theory utilitarianism (see Chapter 5).
+For example, consider the moral theory utilitarianism (see Chapter 5 (https://press.rebus.community/intro-to-phil-ethics/ chapter/utilitarianism/)).
 A simple version of utilitarianism holds that the only thing of intrinsic value is happiness and that our only obligation is to maximize happiness.
-On this view, moral properties reduce to the property of being conducive to happiness, which is a psychological quality that fits quite well into the worldview provided by science.
-The major philosophical project of metaphysical naturalists is to explain how exactly moral facts relate to natural facts, which raises some fascinating issues.
-For present purposes, it is important to note that you can be a methodological naturalist without being committed either to one of the two forms of metaphysical naturalism or to metaphysical naturalism in general.
-That means you can embrace methodological naturalism but deny that there are only natural facts.
-From now on, we will focus on methodological naturalism, and in the next section, we will see how evolutionary ethics is a particular instance of methodological ethical naturalism.

-- 3. See Zamzow and Nichols (2009).

-- 4. See Joyce (2016).
+On this view, moral

-- 5. E.g. Mackie (1977; Ayer (1936)

-- 6. E.g. Railton (1986); Brink (1989); Boyd (1988)
+- 5. E.g. Mackie (1977; Ayer (1936) - 6.
+E.g. Railton (1986); Brink (1989); Boyd (1988)